xStanler/Mount-Carlos/README.md

 ### 🤖 AI

-Informations in sction at the end of this document.
+Information can be found in the Artificial Intelligence section at the end of this document.

 ---